 - Keep the property free of people, pets and other distractions during the video shoot.

 - Leave doors open so viewers can understand how different rooms flow into one another.

 - Open window coverings and shoot on a sunny day to allow as much natural light to brighten the interior as possible.

 - Consider including exterior photos of the property, exterior views and attractive neighborhood highlights.

 Hiring a Pro

 If you’re not sure how to create a virtual tour of a house, working with a professional real estate photographer may be a smart choice.
 A pro uses high-quality cameras and knows how to capture the best aspects of the property during the shoot.
-They have more advanced design and editing tools to enhance the virtual tour experience and entice buyers to want to learn more.
+They have more advanced design and editing tools to enhance the virtual tour experience and entice buyers to learn more.
 Some pros even offer aerial drone photography to highlight neighborhoods, views and amenities.

 Find an Independent Agent

 Of course, even an amazing virtual tour can’t fully protect real estate agents or property owners.
 That’s why we offer liability coverage that’s tailored to the specific needs of real estate agents and homeowners insurance to help protect property owners.
 Want to learn more?
-Find an independent agent near you to learn more about real estate professional liability insurance.
+Find an Independent Agent near you to learn more about real estate professional liability insurance.

 More Prepare & Prevent